-In an attempt to promote Malaysia as an attractive and desirable tourist destination, these promotional campaigns has capitalised on Malaysia's natural endowments namely its beaches, its natural flora and the planning state, will the of the TOC would involve vegetation.
+In an attempt to promote Malaysia as an attractive and desirable tourist destination, these promotional campaigns has capitalised on Malaysia's natural endowments namely its beaches, its natural flora and vegetation.
 Slide presentation is relatively a new tool employed by TDC for its promotional campaigns.